evcruz3/superset-crish/crish-disease-predictor/README.md

 ## Components

 ### 1. Weather Data Puller (`visual_crossing_puller.py`)
-- Fetches weather data from Visual Crossing API
+- Fetches historical weather data from Visual Crossing API
+- Retrieves weather forecast data for the next week
 - Calculates weekly averages for temperature, humidity, and precipitation
 - Saves data to JSON files in the weather_data directory

 ### 2. Disease Predictors (`dengue_predictor.py`, `diarrhea_predictor.py`)
 - Load LSTM models and scalers for each municipality
 - Pull historical case data from the database
-- Process weather data and make predictions
+- Process weather data and make predictions for the current week
+- Use current week prediction and forecast data to predict cases for next week
 - Save predictions to JSON files in the predictions directory

 ### 3. Prediction Uploader (`upload_predictions.py`)
 - Connects to PostgreSQL database
-- Uploads predictions with proper municipality codes
+- Uploads predictions with proper municipality codes for both current and next week
 - Handles data conflicts with UPSERT operations

 ### 4. Pipeline Orchestrator (`prediction_pipeline.py`)